Turkey–United Kingdom relations: 1918–1939

-After 1923 Turco–British relations suddenly became friendly, and have lasted so ever since.
+In the 1930s, Turco-British relations became friendly, and have lasted so ever since.
 Potential tensions such as the status of Mosul province and militarisation and access to the Dardanelles and Bosporus, were resolved.
+Turkey opposed the Italian attack on Abyssinia in the League of Nations and the totalitarian states of Europe were in the process of switching from revisionist diplomacy to warlike action.
+Fears were heightened by German and Italian armaments ambitions.